Ben Stokes doubtful for upcoming ODI series

-England allrounder Ben Stokes is doubtful for the upcoming limited over series after being diagnosed with a torn hamstring.
+England all-rounder Ben Stokes is doubtful for the upcoming limited over series after being diagnosed with a torn hamstring.
 He is already missing the second Test underway between England and Pakistan at Headingley.
 Stokes’ place in the England side was taken by 19-year-old allrounder Sam Curran.
 A scan on Thursday afternoon had revealed the tear in his left hamstring.

 England’s limited-overs campaign starts with a one-off ODI against Scotland in Edinburgh on June 10.
 That will be followed by a five-match ODI series against Australia which is scheduled to begin on June 13.